isws-hufflepuff/project-implementation/README.md

 <p align="center"><img src="https://avatars.githubusercontent.com/u/172478664?s=200&v=4" style="width:50px;"></p>

 ## Repository structure
-- `/implemented-ex-material/copyright`: Data (prompts and sucessive outputs) used and provide by the implementation of the project, focus on the copyright use case.
+- `/implemented-ex-material/copyright`: Data (prompts and sucessive steps outputs) used and provide for the semi-automatic implementation of the project, focus on the copyright use case.
 - `/notebooks`: Contains the main application or site code.
-  - `/notebooks/help`: Contains some help notebook to use Ollama to run Ollama sith Google Colab
+  - `/notebooks/help`: Contains some help notebooks to use Ollama and to run Ollama with Google Colab (small LLMs only).
-- `/tested-prompts`: Contains sheets describing the tested prompts for the different use cases.
+- `/tested-prompts`: Contains sheets describing the tested prompts for the different use cases (see the README file inside this folder).
-- `README.md`: This file provides an overview of the repository and describe the main installation steps.
+- `README.md`: This file provides an overview of the repository and describe the main installation steps and tools.

 ## Installation
 ![Static Badge](https://img.shields.io/badge/Linux-Ubuntu_22.04.2_LTS-orange)